-When you apply for life insurance, you may undergo a medical exam.
+When you apply for life insurance, you typically undergo a medical exam.
 The life insurance medical exam is similar to an annual physical: A technician notes information like your height, weight, and blood pressure, and also takes blood and urine samples.

 The blood test, like the rest of the medical exam, is used to identify any health concerns you may have so that the underwriter can accurately set your life insurance rates.
 Underwriters generally use blood tests to look for high cholesterol, drug or tobacco use, and high-risk medical conditions like diabetes.
-If you’re relatively healthy you may be able to avoid taking the test by applying for a no-exam life insurance policy.

 There’s no “passing” or “failing” a blood test for your life insurance policy.
 The testing simply helps an underwriter get a more complete picture of your health.
 The insurance provider will be looking for signs of:

 Tobacco use, including cigars, chewing tobacco, and vaping

 High cholesterol, or other signs of heart disease

 Pre-existing conditions, like liver or kidney disease

 HIV and other serious illnesses

 Results that show any of the above may lead to higher premiums or, in severe cases, a declined application.
 If you purposely conceal information that’s revealed after the medical exam, your application could be denied or your coverage could be canceled.
 The life insurance company may also note on your Medical Information Bureau (MIB) report that you were dishonest, causing other companies to deny you coverage in the future.